 1. Understand general examination policies

-Before applying to write an examination, candidates must review the NCE policies, rules, and regulations.
+Before applying to write a national certification examination, candidates must review the Canadian College of Health Information Management’s NCE policies, rules, and regulations.

 2. Review individual CHIM NCE guide

-Before applying to write an examination, candidates must read the applicable CHIM examination guide.
+Before applying to write this examination, candidates must read the CHIM NCE guide.